pmkruyen/dearscholar/app/filestructure.md

 # Overview

-## Installation
+## Programming guide
+These guides are for (potential) contributors and scholars who want to know all the technical details.
+Scholars who want to use DearScholar in their research project are advised to contact the main author directly (p.m.kruyen@fm.ru.nl)

 ### Step 1: Install DearScholar on you own computer
 To get the developer version of DearScholar running on you computer, the following steps can be taken:
 1) download the files and folders in this app folder (see below for the file structure);
 2) install either the desktop app or command line interface of [Phonegap](https://phonegap.com/getstarted/);
-3) compile DearScholar on your computer using Phonegap ... the app appears in your web browser.
+3) compile DearScholar on your computer using Phonegap ... the app appears in your web browser; and
+4) you can start improving DearScholar.

-### Step 2: Use DearScholar on you own computer
+### Step 2: Experiment with DearScholar on you own computer
 To log in, populate the survey modules with question pages and questions, and store answers on a server:
 1) set up your own (virtual private) server or get access to an existing one on your university;
 2) set up a database (such as mysql) with the tables, columns and cells as specified below (under database structure)
 3) write the required php scripts to let the app communicate with the database on your server.

 Generic php scripts that can be used with DearScholar will be included in this repro in the future.
 If you want to help developing these scripts, that is very much appreciated.

+### Step 3: Experiment with DearScholar on your mobile device
+In order use DearScholar on iOS and Android devices, the app should be build (compiled):
+1) pay fees to get an Apple Developer Account as well as an Android Developer Account;
+2) master Apple's and Google's guides and obtain the required certificates and keys;
+3) compile DearScholar using [Phonegap's online tools](https://build.phonegap.com/) using these certificates and keys.

+### Step 4: Deploy your clone or derivate version of DearScholar
+Obviously, after Step 3, you may want to submit your own modifified version of DearScholar to the App Store or Google Play Store.

 ## File structure